lucasuk89/lucasuk89/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for a opportunity to work as a Junior Front-End Developer
+- 🔭 I’m currently looking for a opportunity to work as a Junior Front-End Developer.
-- 🌱 I’m currently learning Javascript/React
 - 📫 How to reach me: lucasuk89@gmail.com